danhunsaker / calends

 shown as 1 BC.
 We need to properly handle these numbering schemes; enter Era

-and EraRange
+and EraRange.

-is used to specify the start_value
+EraRange is used to specify the start_value and end_value of an era, the

-value to.
+to map the starting Unit value to.
 These attributes are also associated with

-identifying which era the given range belongs to - this
+an internal range_code identifying which era the given range belongs to - this

 is useful in a number of cases we'll explore in a moment.
-Era
+Era simply groups

-s together, gives them a common internal_name
+EraRanges together, gives them a common internal_name, and specifies which

 internal era code to use when a given date being parsed doesn't include the code

-explicitly (that is, a default_range
+explicitly (that is, a default_range).

-Let's create a couple of Era
+Let's create a couple of Eras:

 $yearsEra = $year->eras()->create([ 'internal_name' => 'gregorian-years', 'default_range' => 'ad' ]); $hoursEra = $hour->eras()->create([ 'internal_name' => '12-hour-time', 'default_range' => 'am' ]); $yearsEra->ranges()->createMany([ [ 'range_code' => 'bc', 'start_value' => 0, 'end_value' => null, 'start_display' => 1, 'direction' => 'desc' ], [ 'range_code' => 'ad', 'start_value' => 1, 'end_value' => null, 'start_display' => 1, 'direction' => 'asc' ] ]); $hoursEra->ranges()->createMany([ [ 'range_code' => 'am', 'start_value' => 0, 'end_value' => 0, 'start_display' => 12, 'direction' => 'asc' ], [ 'range_code' => 'am', 'start_value' => 1, 'end_value' => 11, 'start_display' => 1, 'direction' => 'asc' ], [ 'range_code' => 'pm', 'start_value' => 12, 'end_value' => 12, 'start_display' => 12, 'direction' => 'asc' ], [ 'range_code' => 'pm', 'start_value' => 13, 'end_value' => 23, 'start_display' => 1, 'direction' => 'asc' ], [ 'range_code' => 'am', 'start_value' => 24, 'end_value' => 24, 'start_display' => 12, 'direction' => 'asc' ] ]);